Theatre & Dance Alumni

 Michael McElroy '09 is currently working at the "Arden Theater" in Philadelphia, a little acting, box office and teaching drama classes to children.

 Andre "Dre" Herbert '10 has worked with the Orlando Shakespeare Festival after spending the summer working in a Theatre in Maine.
 More recently, she was the production manager for a play festival in Brooklyn, stage managing "Ragtime" the musical with a cast of 50 in North Carolina and she was stage managing the first show of "The 39 Steps".
+Tiffany Kintigh '10 has worked with Tempe Center for the Arts in Tempe, Arizona as House Manager and with ASU Gammage in Tempe, Arizona as Floor Manager.

 Brie Hines '11 and Lindsay Anderson '11 were featured during the Philadelphia Fringe Festival, as well as Shamus Hunter McCarty '11 for design.
 The three are co-founders of Hyphen-Nation Arts.
 In addition, McCarty '11 was the Assistant Director and Designer for the Summer Theatre of Meredith Village, Assistant Director for the Flashpoint Theatre Company, and is designing for Wolf Performing Arts Center as well.